Ryan Tannehill Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 - Against the Saints last week, Tannehill went 19-for-27 (70.4%) for 213 yards with one touchdown pass.

-- He tacked on five carries for one yard while scoring one rushing touchdown.
+- He also carried the ball five times for one yard while scoring one touchdown on the ground.

-- Tannehill has thrown for 621 yards (207.0 ypg) to lead Tennessee, completing 70.1% of his passes and collecting five touchdown passes and three interceptions over his last three appearances.
+- Tannehill has put up 621 passing yards (207.0 per game) and has a 70.1% completion percentage this year (61-of-87) over his last three games, while throwing five touchdowns and three interceptions.

 - He also has 30 rushing yards on nine carries (plus two rushing touchdowns), averaging 10.0 yards per game on the ground.